primitiv/primitiv-python/package_description.rst

     # Enable both CUDA and OpenCL
     pip3 install primitiv --global-option --enable-cuda --global-option --enable-opencl

-Eigen is bundled in the package contained in PyPI.
+Eigen is bundled with the package contained in PyPI.
 Use ``--disable-eigen`` flag, if you want to disable ``Eigen`` device.

 Notes